MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/configure-teams-chat.md

 If you're using the default profile, once you complete the steps in [Add the Teams chat settings page to the sitemap of your app](#add-the-teams-collaboration-and-chat-settings-page-to-the-sitemap-of-your-app), Teams chat is enabled.

 If you want Teams chat to work for specific users, you must enable the feature for your custom profile.
-For more information about creating custom profiles in App profile manager, see [Overview of App profile manager](/dynamics365/app-profile-manager/overview).

 To enable Teams chat settings for a custom multisession user, complete the following steps:

-1. Create the custom profile from the default profile in App profile manager.
-More info: [Create an app profile](/dynamics365/app-profile-manager/app-profile-manager#create-an-app-profile)

 1. In Dynamics 365, go to one of the apps, and then perform the following steps.